 Location:

-Owens River Gorge in the Eastern Sierra near the town of Bishop
+Eastern Sierra near the towns of Bishop & Mammoth Lakes

 Guide to student ratio: 1:4